 English Springer Spaniel Appearance

-All English Springer Spaniels are traditionally either liver and white or black and white in colour.
+All English Springer Spaniels are traditionally either liver and white or black and white.
 Their fur is of medium length, close and normally straight.

-The working bred Springer Spaniel may differ quite extensively between field bred lines, as they are chosen more for their ability to hunt well than for how they look.
+The appearance of working Springers differs quite extensively.
+This is because they are chosen for their ability to hunt rather than for how they look.

-Field bred springers have become faster and in some cases smaller than their show cousins, with quite a variation in weight and size between different lines.
+Working Springers have become faster and, in some cases, smaller than their show cousins.
+There is also a lot of variation in weight and size between the two lines.

-Clean patches of colour have in some cases also given way to a speckled or ‘roan’ appearance, in others they have become almost entirely white.
+Clean patches of color have given way to a speckled or roan appearance in some.
+Others have become almost entirely white.

-They also tend to have shorter ears than their show cousins, and tighter eyelids as working in undergrowth would be hampered by this.
+They also tend to have shorter ears and tighter eyelids, as these are more conducive to working in undergrowth.

-In Britain Springers bred for the shooting field may also be docked, and it is unusual to see a working springer with a full tail.
-It is not legal in the UK to dock a dog that is not intended for work, therefore show bred English Springer Spaniels will always have full tails.
+In Britain, Springers bred for the shooting field are usually docked.
+It is unusual to see a working Springer with a full tail.
+However, it is not legal in the UK to dock a dog that is not intended for work.
+Therefore, show-bred English Springer Spaniels will always have full tails.